xZise/flake8-future-import/README.rst

 A script to check for the imported __future__ modules to make it easier to have a consistent code base.

-By default it requires all imports but it's possible to have certain imports optional by ignoring their error code.
-In the future it's planned to have a “consistency” mode and to forbid certain imports (by ignoring the even error codes).
+By default it requires and forbids all imports but it's possible to have certain imports optional by ignoring both their requiring and forbidding error code.
+In the future it's planned to have a “consistency” mode and that the default is having the import optional or required (not sure on that yet).

 This module provides a plugin for ``flake8``, the Python code checker.